nainteeth/nainteeth/README.md

 ## Hi there 👋

-🌱 I’m currently learning Java and SICP
+🌱 Current focus: Java and SICP (Scheme).